-Brevard Family Partnership is responsible for creating and managing a comprehensive network of quality child welfare services for Brevard County.
-As part of this responsibility, we require all of our providers to have a process to address complaints and/or grievances.
-When an issue arises with one of these Community Partners who directly provide a service, you are encouraged to meet with them in order to resolve your concerns.
+Brevard C.A.R.E.S. is part of a comprehensive network of quality child welfare services for Brevard County.
+As part of this network, we are required to have a process to address complaints and/or grievances.
+When an issue arises with one of these Community Partners who directly provides a service, you are encouraged to meet them in order to resolve your concerns.

 If issues cannot be resolved through this informal method, you should follow the specific agency's grievance procedure.
-If you do not have their grievance procedure, you may request this at any time either directly from the agency, through your Care Manager/Care Coordinator or by contacting Brevard Family Partnership's CRS.
-Once the written response has been received from the respective community agency, if you still feel the issue has still not been resolved you may contact Brevard Family Partnership.
-Brevard Family Partnership will follow our respective timelines for resolving this grievance as described above.
+If you do not have their grievance procedure, you may request this at any time, either directly from the agency or through your Care Manager/Care Coordinator, or by contacting Brevard Family Partnership's CRS.
+Once the written response has been received from the respective community agency, you may contact BFP if you still feel the issue has still not been resolved.
+BFP will follow our respective timelines for resolving this grievance as described above.

-You may contact Brevard Family Partnership's Client Relations Specialist at (321) 752-4650 at any time to directly file your complaint or grievance.
-Brevard Family Partnership strives to ensure customer satisfaction and seeks timely resolution of all concerns raised by consumers.
+At any time, you may contact BFP's CRS at (321) 752-4650 to directly file your complaint or grievance.
+Brevard C.A.R.E.S. strives to ensure customer satisfaction and seeks timely resolution of all concerns raised by consumers.

-At any time during this process, you have the right to contact the Florida Department of Family and Children regarding this or any grievance and make a complaint through their website.
+At any time during this process, you have the right to contact the State of Florida Department of Children and Families regarding this or any grievance and make a complaint through their website.